isomerpages/moe-dazhongpri/_about-dazhong/The Dazhong Story/School History.md

 variant: tiptap
 ---
 <h4>School History</h4>
+<p>Rooted in a rich heritage dating back to 1938, Dazhong Primary School
+has evolved into a vibrant learning community that nurtures the next generation of creative thinkers and leaders.
+Our school's unique journey, overcoming historical challenges and embracing change, reflects our commitment to resilience and innovation.</p>
-<p>Tai Cheong School was started in 1938 by Chinese immigrants, and was named
+<p>Founded in 1938 by Chinese immigrants, Tai Cheong School was named after
-after its founding principal, Mr Chew Tai Cheong.
-The school stopped operations briefly during the Japanese Occupation and resumed after the Japanese had surrendered.</p>
+its first principal, Mr. Chew Tai Cheong.
+It temporarily closed during the Japanese Occupation but reopened in 1973 with support from Member of Parliament Mr. Cao Yu Ying.
+The school moved to a new building in 1977 and became a vital part of the community, promoting unity and togetherness.
-<p>With the help of a member of Parliament, Mr Cao Yu Ying, a plot of land
-was identified on a small hilltop, and in 1973, Tai Cheong school reopened with 12 classrooms.
-In 1977, Tai Cheong Public School moved to its new building at Track 7 Chua Chu Kang Road and was officially declared open by Mr Chai Chong Yii, the Senior Minister of State for Education.
-The school played a pivotal role in promoting the spirit of togetherness [‘Gotong Royong’] in the community.
-On 1 April 1983, the school converted its status from a Chinese village school to an English-medium government school.
-In 1989, Chua Chu Kang Primary School merged with Dazhong Primary.
-A new CCKPS was established in 1994 for children in the Chua Chu Kang area.
-The school was temporarily relocated from 2009 to 2010 during the PRIME upgrading, and returned to its Bukit Batok premises in December 2011.
-In 2014, Dazhong Primary School became the first school in Singapore to have a Ministry of Education kindergarten co-sited within its premises.
-The school also had its official opening ceremony on 1 August 2014.</p>
-<p>Arts Education Programme@Dazhong is Dazhong Primary’s Learning for Life
-Programme since 2014.
-It aims to develop 21st-century competencies in students and prepare them to be future-ready.
-The school’s Junior Orchestra Talent Development programme is supported by the Ministry of Education’s Arts Education Branch.</p>
+In 1983, it transitioned from a Chinese village school to an English-medium government school.
+It later merged with Chua Chu Kang Primary School and was rebuilt in Bukit Batok after a temporary relocation due to upgrading works.</p>
+<p>Today, as the first school in Singapore to house a Ministry of Education
+kindergarten, we offer a seamless educational experience from preschool to primary levels.
+Our renowned Arts Education Programme@Dazhong sets us apart, empowering students with essential 21st-century skills through a dynamic, holistic approach.
+Join us in shaping the future, where creativity meets academic excellence.
+Discover the Dazhong difference – where every student is a high potential learner!</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Picture5.png">